l3s-learnweb/learnweb/.idea/README.md

-### How to configure Intelij IDEA for Learnweb
+### How to configure IntelliJ IDEA for Learnweb

 1) Clone repository
-2) Open Learnweb folder (folder which contains .idea folder) in Intelij IDEA
+2) Open Learnweb folder (folder which contains .idea folder) in IntelliJ IDEA
 3) Go to File -> Project Structure -> Libraries (Project Settings) and do next steps:
 - Add local jars to the project structure:
     - Click "Add" (green plus icon)